ShattersFly/Python-Random-Pony-Image-Derpibooru-/README.md

 For those who dont want to work with python, there will be .exe version(compiled with Pyinstaller) in Releases page

 # Customizing
-You can customize 2 settings: Time interval, Tags
+In generated config that the path of which will be shown to you on first run you can customize several things:

-On first run - app will show where the config file is generated, there will be 2 lines contaning those 2 settings interval_minutes - how much time in minutes should pass before next image will be sent tags - tags that app will search for, it works same as search on derpibooru so make sure to search correct tags otherwise app will break
+interval_minutes - interval in minutes before new image will be sent(def.
+20)
-(also dont add anything unnessecary or it will also break)
+tags - which tags image must have or not have, works the same as search on derpibooru, so make sure to correctly set them image_by_date - uses score of the image to show you new, old, whatever images. there are 4 modes: new, old, random, custom (def. new) custom_score_range - if image_by_date is set to custom you define range of score you want your images to have, must contain at least two numbers, for example: custom_score_range=30,500